 On a more pleasant note, we thoroughly enjoyed the nice temperatures last weekend.
-Who knew that 50°could feel downright balmy?
-We took a long stroll through Doylestown and enjoyed the fresh air and sunshine, and I finally had the chance to visit the Doylestown Food Co-op.
+Who knew that 50°F could feel downright balmy?
+We took a long stroll through Doylestown and enjoyed the fresh air and sunshine, and I finally had the chance to visit the Doylestown Food Market.

 I loved the spice and herb section too.
 When you only buy what you need, it really keeps the costs down.